What are the ways to determine where and when I can connect with a CARTA bus/route?

 How much does it cost to ride a regular route?

-How much does it cost to ride DASH shuttles?
+How much does it cost to ride DASH?

 Does CARTA offer discount fares?

 Low Income Discount Fares of $1.25 are available for those who qualify.
 The Low Income Fare determination is located at the SC Works (Formally known as Trident One Stop Career Center) located at 1930 Hanahan Road, North Charleston, SC 29406.
 The phone number is 843-574-1810.
 Low Income Discount Fare ID Cards are issues between the hours of 8:30 a.m. and 5:00 p.m., Monday through Friday.
 Children aged six (6) and under ride free when a paying passenger accompanies them.
 School groups should call ahead for fare information at 843-724-7420.